Topl/BramblSc-docs/Language-Independent Specification for Implementing the Topl SDK/Tetra SDK High Level Design.md

             * Default: 0
     * *Returns* \
       [Result](#result)
-        * S = Unordered collection of [Address](#address) mapped to a collection of their respective [Boxes](#box).
+        * S = A collection of [Address](#address) mapped to a collection of their respective [Boxes](#box).
 When ```quantity``` is supplied, only the boxes needed to fulfill this requirement will be returned.
 Otherwise all boxes with any spendable quantity of the asset will be returned.
         * F = <*implementation defined*> This value should allow the caller to identify these error conditions:
             * Asset label does not exist in the specified account or is invalid
             * Specified quantity is less than or equal to 0
-            * There does not exist enough assets on the account to satisfy quantity, if provided
+            * There is not a combination of boxes that together contain a sufficient quantity of boxes.
             * The specified account does not exist within this application in the wallet.
             * An I/O or database error that is unrelated to the parameters passed by the caller.